Last updated on October 25th, 2021 at 05:03 pm

 Funded by / Ownership

-The newspaper is owned by the Deseret News Publishing Company, which is a publishing company headquartered in Salt Lake City, Utah.
+The newspaper is owned by the Deseret News Publishing Company, a publishing company headquartered in Salt Lake City, Utah.
 It is a subsidiary of Deseret Management Corporation, a holding company owned by the Corporation of the President of The Church of Jesus Christ of Latter-day Saints.
-Revenue is generated via advertising, sponsored content and subscription fees.
+Revenue is generated via advertising, sponsored content, and subscription fees.

 Analysis / Bias

 In review, the Deseret News covers local news via journalists with minimal bias such as this: Ogden police identify fatal crash victim.
 National and world news is generally from the Associated Press.
 All information is properly sourced to credible media outlets.